Applying for a student visa

-- take an official Leave of Absence (intermit or suspend)
+- take an official Leave of Absence (intermit/temporarily suspend)

 - discontinue your studies or make any changes affecting the duration of your study.

-You cannot work before you commence your course in Australia.
-Once your course has started you are permitted to work a maximum of 40 hours per fortnight when your course is in session, and unlimited hours when your course is not in session.
-International students holding a student visa can work during semester (including the entire advertised exam periods), or unlimited hours during official University vacations, once granted Permission to Work by the Department of Home Affairs.
+When you have commenced your course in Australia you are permitted to work a maximum of 40 hours per fortnight when your course is in session, and unlimited hours when your course is not in session.
+Please read further details about your work conditions.

 La Trobe University cannot advise students or prospective students on migrations related issues such as applying for Permanent Residency and appealing to the Migration Review Tribunal.